Capt-Slow/netsec-framework/README.md

 The idea was to be able to boot a vanilla Debian install and launch this CLI.
-Without leaving the CLI the user would be able to setup their system and execute MITM attacks on their netework.
+Without leaving the CLI the user would be able to setup their system and execute MITM attacks on their network.
 I attempted to make it as user friendly as possible for those learning network attacks.

 Instructions: